mikelo/container-kubernetes-tutorials/6-k8_environment/README.md

 Please refer to Kubernetes documentation *https://kubernetes.io/docs/concepts/services-networking/ingress/* for more information.

 The *restaurant-app.yaml* provided in this repository defines an Ingress for Restaurant Management
-* The Ingress name **restaurant-env-ingress**
+* The Ingress name **restaurant-config-ingress**
 * The path **/restaurant** to which the Ingress responds
-* **serviceName** defines which Service the Ingress should route to, the value must match the Service name as defined before(in our case, **restaurant-env-service**)
+* **serviceName** defines which Service the Ingress should route to, the value must match the Service name as defined before(in our case, **restaurant-config-service**)
 * **servicePort** defines which port the Service shoud be contacted on, the value must match the **port** as defined before (in our case **9991**)

 [TODO] <image placeholder>

-**WARNING**: the IBM Kubernetes Service has a limitation and does not support Ingress, nontheless the configuration has been provided for reference
+**WARNING**: the IBM Kubernetes Service that can be instantiated with IBM Cloud free tier has a limitation and does not support Ingress, nontheless the configuration has been provided for reference.

 ### ConfigMap
 [TODO]